High-dimensional statistical arbitrage with factor models and stochastic control: Introduction

-The structure and the techniques to find these affine strategies are thus similar in spirit to those in the affine process literature in finance (see Duffie et al. (2003) for a broad survey), to the more recent affine control literature in algorithmic trading (see, for example, Cartea et al. (2015) and the references therein), and to the literature on extensions of the Merton problem incorporating an Ornstein-Uhlenbeck process (see, for example, Benth and Karlsen (2005), Liang et al. (2011), Fouque et al. (2015) and Moutari et al (2017), which deal with a single risky asset in the context of the Schwarz model or in geometric Brownian motion with stochastic drift or volatility; and Brendle (2006) and Bismuth et al. (2019), which consider the multiasset case again in the setting of geometric Brownian motion with stochastic drift).
-While the techniques that we use to find the optimal strategies are therefore classical, the framework is new because the mean-reverting behavior of the underlying stochastic process arises from the residuals of a factor model and in the context of statistical arbitrage, and we consider the general case of an arbitrary number of assets with a market-neutrality restriction.
+The structure and the techniques to find these affine strategies are thus similar in spirit to those in the affine process literature in finance (see \cite{DuffieAffine} for a broad survey), to the more recent affine control literature in algorithmic trading (see, for example, \cite{CarteaBook} and the references therein), and to the literature on extensions of the Merton problem (see, for example, \cite{BenthKarlsen}, \cite{Liang}, \cite{Fouque} and \cite{Moutari}, which deal with a single risky asset in the context of the Schwarz model or in geometric Brownian motion with stochastic drift or volatility; and \cite{Brendel} and \cite{Bismuth}, which consider the multiasset case in the setting of geometric Brownian motion with uncertain drift).
+While the techniques that we use to find the optimal strategies are therefore classical, the framework and the results are new because the mean-reverting behavior of the underlying stochastic process arises from the residuals of a factor model and in the context of statistical arbitrage, and we consider the general case of an arbitrary number of assets with a market-neutrality restriction and a general matrix Ornstein-Uhlenbeck process.
 Moreover, the explicit solutions allow us to understand the dependence of the optimal strategies on specific elements of a statistical arbitrage strategy (such as the factor model, its loadings matrix and its connection with market-neutrality, and the mean-reversion speed of the residuals and their correlation structure), and to compare arbitrageurs with exponential and mean-variance utilities.